What is Commerce about?

 Students of Commerce will:

-- explore how the use of different information and models can be used to communicate financial and non-financial decisions
+- explore how different information and models can be used to communicate financial and non-financial decisions

 - learn to think about problems from the perspective of other people and groups

-- understand that Māori, Pacific, and other perspectives have different models and concepts.
+- understand that Māori, Pacific, and other perspectives could influence the economic models and concepts that could be applied.

 Managing self